ds-modules/curriculum-guide/technology/jupyter/python-packages.md

 ## Installing New Packages

 You can also install other packages that are not on this list.
 There are two methods for installation.
+If you will be using a package regularly in your course, we recommend using the long-term installation method.

 ### Temporary installation

 Notebooks provide support for bash commands in code cells.
 The line below, when run in a notebook code cell, will temporarily install numpy into a user's personal account.
 Numpy will then be available for use while the notebook is running.
 However, this cell must be rerun every time the notebook is started.
 Note, this is not a system-wide installation.
 Running the cell below will only install numpy temporarily into your personal account.

 ```
 !pip install numpy